kateharborne/SimSpin/index.markdown

 This software can be used to produce a synthetic **data cube** - i.e. spatial information in projection (*xy*) with spectral or kinematic information along the line-of-sight (*z*).

-A mock data cube can be produced using this package.
+A mock data cube can be produced using this package in three simple steps:
-This is a simple process comprised of three steps:

   1. Read in your particle data and produce the relevant spectra using the [`make_simspin_file`](docs/make_simspin_file) function.
   1. Setup the observation by defining your `telescope` and `observing_strategy`.
   1. Build your data cube using the `build_datacube`.

-We incorporate some of the limitations encountered by observers so that more consistent comparisons can be made between observations and theory.
+We incorporate limitations encountered by observers so that more consistent comparisons can be made between observations and theory.

-From this data cube, "observables" can be measured using observational pipelines.
 This package, once installed, is fully documented and tested.

 <!-- badges: start -->